 The results of this study indicate a positive correlation between speaking anxiety and learning attitudes.
 It is noteworthy that a correlation exists between heightened speaking anxiety and positive learning attitudes and motivations, suggesting that anxiety may exert a motivational influence on students' learning attitudes (Bárkányi 2021).
 This association may be ascribed to the motivating effect of anxiety, compelling students to exert greater effort in surmounting challenges and attaining learning objectives (Majali 2020).
 The relationship between speaking anxiety and learning attitudes is complex and continues to generate scholarly debate.
 While some studies, such as Dewaele and Proietti Ergün (2020) found no significant correlation between classroom anxiety and students' attitudes or motivations, others, like X. Le and T. Le (2022), reported that anxiety, curiosity, and awareness of English's importance for future prospects positively influence learning attitudes.
 Additionally, Karagöl and Başbay (2018) identified a weak negative correlation between student anxiety and their attitudes toward English and speaking skills.
 These conflicting findings suggest that the influence of speaking anxiety on learning attitudes may vary depending on contextual and cultural factors.
 This study revealed a positive correlation between oral anxiety and learning attitudes, contrasting with some research indicating no specific connection (Dewaele and Proietti Ergün 2020; Dewaele et al. 2022).

 These varying findings highlight the complexity of the relationship between speaking anxiety and learning attitudes, suggesting that the influence of anxiety on students’ attitudes may not be universal.
-The presence of cultural and contextual factors plays a important role in shaping how anxiety influences students' learning experiences.
+The presence of cultural and contextual factors plays an important role in shaping how anxiety influences students' learning experiences.
 This could involve creating a supportive classroom environment that reduces the pressure of speaking, providing opportunities for students to build confidence through low-stakes practice.
 By recognizing the diverse ways anxiety affects learning attitudes, educators can tailor their strategies to not only alleviate anxiety but also promote a constructive and engaging learning experience that encourages positive attitudes towards language acquisition.

 The results of this study showed that learning motivation partially mediated the relationship between learning anxiety and learning attitude.
 This partial mediation suggests that while speaking anxiety has a direct influence on learners’ attitudes toward English learning, the presence of motivation can alleviate some of the negative effects of anxiety (Luo et al. 2020).
 Specifically, high levels of intrinsic and extrinsic motivation may help students reframe their anxiety in a more constructive manner, encouraging them to remain engaged and maintain a positive outlook on their language learning journey.